 The diagnosis of autism is a behavioral diagnosis and making the diagnosis can sometimes take several months.
 The (combination of the) three symptom areas are assessed: social interaction, communication and stereotyped behaviors and interests.
 The diagnosis can be made by a (child and adolescent) psychiatrist or a psychologist.

 Because the cause of autism is unknown, it is not (yet) possible to cure this disorder.
 Treatment of autism is limited.
 This treatment usually focuses on two aspects.
 On the one hand on the acquisition of skills to deal with the restrictions as well as possible.
-On the other hand, the treatment is aimed at adapting the environment.
+On the other hand on adapting the environment.
 For instance adjustments at school or work, such as a fixed workplace or a fixed daily schedule.

 Although knowledge about autism has increased hugely in recent years, we still cannot predict the future that a child with autism may expect.
 Only ten percent of the adults have a job, five percent are married and the vast majority need lifelong support to a greater or lesser degree.
 Compared to people with other disorders, adults with autism need more assistence with daily activities.
 Intimate relationships are also a very difficult issue.